DaanVanVugt/cv/index.md

     - Strong ties to industry
     - (Thermo-)Mechanical & Electrical engineering
     - Focus on economical aspects of energy
-    - Personal experience: exchange in TU Berlin for first half curriculum
+    - Personal experience: exchange in TU Berlin for first half of curriculum

     Graduated top 15%.